 “When you take things by the day, it allows you to appreciate things like you never have before, big things like a sunset or a child, and small things, like a song on the radio, or a kiss.
 Each day is a gift.”

-– Tim Green, Former NFL Player living with ALS
+— Tim Green, former NFL player living with ALS

-– Tim Green, Former NFL Player living with ALS
+— Tim Green, former NFL player living with ALS

 Staying Connected with OthersRelationships are often what bring us joy and help us through hard times.
 Staying connected with others can help you feel more engaged and less isolated.

-This might mean seeing family and friends in person.
-It might mean communicating by video, phone, text, chat, or email.
+This might mean seeing family and friends in person or communicating by video, phone, text, chat, or email.
 It might mean being active and engaged on social media.
-Or it might mean going out and attending events, even if you’re in a power wheelchair.
+Or it could mean going out and attending events, even if you’re in a power wheelchair.
 Though it will not be as easy as before, there are transportation options that can help you get out into your community. |

 |